iotaledger/goshimmer/documentation/docs/tooling/docker_private_network.md

 ##### Volumes

-Docker Compose creates a `shimmerdb` volume to maintain a tangle even after tearing down the containers.
+Docker Compose creates a `mainnetdb` volume to maintain a tangle even after tearing down the containers.
 Run `docker-compose down -v` to clear the volume.

 ##### Ports